 - Adopt new technologies to reduce energy use in manufacturing

 - Working with you to identify and initiate market opportunities in new energy markets and technologies

-- Offering support with product / process research and development for energy technologies such as; thermal materials, energy storage, integrated energy systems or fuel cell technologies
+- Offering support with product / process research and development for energy technologies such as; thermal materials, energy storage, distributed energy generation or fuel cell technologies

 - Identifying the right solution for your power security needs